 For the Western audience, K-Pop might still be a relatively new addition to their music lists, one that they are still in the midst of getting accustomed to.
-For many, perhaps they weren’t aware of the existence of the k-pop industry until Gangnam Style hit the radios a few years back.
-And even then, until the craze with BTS began, they most likely didn’t take k-pop or the k-pop industry seriously at all.
+For many, perhaps they weren’t aware of the existence of the K-pop industry until Gangnam Style hit the radios a few years back.

 As far as the modern K-pop industry in its current idol form goes, that started with the idol boy band called H.O.T., back in 1996.
 They were shortly followed by Sechs Kies, S.E.S., Fin K.L, Baby V.O.X., Shinhwa and g.o.d.
 These idol groups make up the first generation of K-pop that lasted into the early 2000s.

 The second generation of K-pop emerged in the early 2000s, first with BoA and Rain, and shortly after with TVXQ (otherwise known as Dong Bang Shin Ki).
 Their success opened doors to the birth of the majorly popular groups like SS501, Big Bang, Super Junior, Wonder Girls, Girls’ Generation, SHINee, and 2NE1.
 Many of these groups are still active today, more than ten years later.
 It was the second generation of K-pop that thoroughly broke into other Asian markets with their music, thus starting the Hallyu Wave.
 Of course, the Hallyu Wave isn’t just limited to K-pop, it also includes Korean dramas, movies, and even cosmetics.

 As of 2018, some of the most prominent stars in the k-pop industry are the boy groups BTS and Exo.
 In comparison to previous years, new artists and groups are continuously being pushed out to the markets by the entertainment companies, the amount of which has multiplied dramatically in the past 20 years.